+Diagnostic Tools and Techniques

-Diagnostic Tools Several available tools and techniques can help you isolate a communication problem:
+Several available tools and techniques can help you isolate a communication problem:

-- The LEDs on the face of the module indicate the status of the link, the module, and the network communications. - Replacing the module may determine whether the problem is in the module. - NetEdit displays a list of the active modules on the network and their protocol and configuration settings. - Cable testing devices can pinpoint short or open circuits or diagnose attenuation problems and other cabling problems.
+- The LEDs on the face of the module indicate the status of the link, the module, and the network communications. - NetEdit3 displays a list of the active modules on the network and their protocol and configuration settings. - Cable testing devices can pinpoint short or open circuits or diagnose attenuation problems and other cabling problems.